junobuild/docs/docs/miscellaneous/cli.md

 ## Upgrade

-If the smart contracts' code of your [mission control] or [satellites] become outdated, you can upgrade them.
+If the smart contracts' code of your mission control or satellites become outdated, you can upgrade them.

-Running the following command from the project directory upgrade your [satellite] (default option):
+Running the following command from the project directory upgrade your satellite (default option):

 ```bash
 juno upgrade
 ```

-By adding a suffix, you can upgrade your [mission control]:
+By adding a suffix, you can upgrade your mission control:

 ```bash
 juno upgrade -m